joegasewicz/react-bare-forms/README.md

 ## Buttons
 The SubmitButton only requires a text string as children props (see below example).
-The SubmitButton will be disabled until all form fields are validated.
+The SubmitButton will be disabled until all form fields with a *validators* prop are validated.
  ```typescript jsx

  import {SubmitButton} from "react-base-forms";